realm/jazzy/README.md

 ### Mixed Objective-C / Swift

-*This feature is new and has some rough edges.*
+*This feature has some rough edges.*

 To generate documentation for a mixed Swift and Objective-C project you must first generate two [SourceKitten][sourcekitten] files: one for Swift and one for Objective-C.